 I also have a bucket list of markets I’d love to visit – this includes Lille (France), Brimfield (MA) and Round Top (TX).
 Who knows, once I make it to one of them, I may have to come back here and revise my answers ;)

 What was your most epic flea market find?

-One of my most epic flea market finds was a tall slanted table that my husband and I came across at the Coburg Antique Show when we lived in Eugene, Oregon.
+One of my most epic flea markets finds was a tall slanted table that my husband and I came across at the Coburg Antique Show when we lived in Eugene, Oregon.
 We had recently purchased our first home and I thought this table would be perfect in my office as a drafting/drawing table.
-But it was $275, an ungoldly sum of money for us at the time and so we walked away.
+But it was $275, an ungodly sum of money for us at the time and so we walked away.